arunrajachandar/restaurant-maintence-api/README.md

   - price - Integer, required
   - menu_id - Integer, foreign key, required

-  Deployed on heroku, use for the root <a>https://secure-reaches-80892.herokuapp.com/</a>
+  Deployed on heroku, use for the root route <a>https://secure-reaches-80892.herokuapp.com/</a>

 ### Route Paths and Functionality